MicrosoftDocs/dataexplorer-docs/data-explorer/ingestion-wizard-existing-table.md

 The **Schema** tab opens.

-* **Compression type** will be selected automatically by the source file name.
+* **Compression type** is selected automatically by the source file name.
 In this case, the compression type is **JSON**

-* If you select **Ignore data format errors**, the data will be ingested in JSON format.
-If you leave this check box unselected, the data will be ingested in multijson format.
+* If you select **Ignore data format errors**, the data is ingested in JSON format.
+If you leave this check box unselected, the data is ingested in multijson format.

 * When you select  **JSON**, you must also select **Nested levels**, from 1 to 100.
 The levels determine the table column data division.